Xing-CHEN18/Xing-CHEN18.github.io/about.md

 ---

 Hi!
-I am a PhD student at Beihang
+I am a joint PhD student between Beihang University and Université Paris-Saclay.
+My research interests lie in the intersection spintronics, neuromorphic computing and machine learning.

 ### More Information